PURPOSE OF THIS NOTICE

 - for the conclusion or performance of a contract with a third party that is concluded in your interest.

-This may occur, for example, in connection with your business activities, your investments or your acquisition of an asset outside the EEA.
+This may occur, for example, in connection with your business activities, your investments or your acquisition of an asset outside the UK.

 Should you require further information about this, please contact us using the contact details below.

 We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 RIGHTS OF ACCESS, CORRECTION, ERASURE, AND RESTRICTION